SumoLogic/sumologic-collectd-plugin/README.md

 Follow these instructions for [setting up an HTTP Source](https://help.sumologic.com/Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source/zGenerate-a-new-URL-for-an-HTTP-Source) in Sumo Logic.
 Be sure to obtain the URL endpoint after creating an HTTP Source.

 ### 5. Configure Sumo Logic collectd plugin
-Sumo Logic collectd plugin supports following prarmeters.
+Sumo Logic collectd plugin supports the following parameters.
+To configure the plugin, modify collectd's configuration file named `collectd.conf` (e.g. `/etc/collectd/collectd.conf`).

 #### Required parameters
 The parameters below are required and must be specified in the module config.